What Is Deep Learning?

 Q: Is deep learning always better than traditional machine learning?

-A: No. Deep learning requires large amounts of data and high compute resources.
-When data is scarce, or when working with structured (tabular) data, traditional methods like Random Forest or XGBoost often achieve higher accuracy.
+A: No. Deep learning often requires large amounts of data and high compute resources.
+When data is scarce, or when working with structured (tabular) data, traditional methods can be easier to use.[1]

 Q: Can I do deep learning without a GPU?